-Subject to Section 15 below, one class of the directors shall be elected at each annual meeting of the stockholders, but if any such annual meeting is not held or the directors are not elected thereat, the directors may be elected at any special meeting of stockholders held for that purpose.
+Subject to Section 15 below, one class of the directors shall be elected at each annual meeting of the stockholders, but if any such annual meeting is not held or the directors are not elected thereat, the directors may be elected at any

+Exhibit 3(ii) Page 6 of 18 special meeting of stockholders held for that purpose.
 All directors shall hold office until their respective successors are elected.
 Irrespective of the provisions of Section 15 of this Article III and of the preceding sentence, a director shall automatically be retired on the date of the expiration of the first annual meeting following his 72nd birthday.

-SECTION 4.
-VACANCIES.
+Section 4.
+Vacancies.